Light & Fluffy Banana Pudding Cake

-This banana pudding cake is everything.
+This banana pudding cake is EVERYTHING.
 The fluffy hot milk sponge cake pairs PERFECTLY with the vanilla pastry cream, fresh banana slices, vanilla wafer cookies and fresh whipped cream.

 If you’re into light and fluffy types of cakes I have several for you!
 I think you’ll love my Lemon Curd Cake, Chantilly Cake and my beloved Tiramisu Cake!